A11yTime/Vue-Component-/README.md

-# This repo contain multiple functionality of Vue.js
+# This repo contains multiple functionality of Vue.js

 ## Project setup